Sinking of the Moskva: Russian account

-Hours after Marchenko's claim, the Russian Ministry of Defense said that a fire had caused ammunition to explode and that the ship had been seriously damaged, without any statement of cause or reference to a Ukrainian strike.
+Hours after Marchenko's claim, the Russian Ministry of Defence said that a fire had caused ammunition to explode and that the ship had been seriously damaged, without any statement of cause or reference to a Ukrainian strike.
 The ministry said on 14 April that the missile systems of the cruiser were undamaged, the fire had been contained by sailors, and that efforts were underway to tow the ship to port.
 Later on 14 April, the Russian ministry said that Moskva had sunk while being towed during stormy weather.
-On 15 April, the sinking was briefly reported on Russian news media and television, where it was said to have been due to "stormy seas".
+On 15 April, the sinking was briefly reported on Russian news media and television, where it was said to have been due to "stormy seas."

 Other early observations

 The United States Department of Defense spokesman John Kirby said early on 14 April that they did not have enough information to confirm a missile strike, but could not rule it out.
 Imagery they had examined showed the ship had suffered a sizable explosion.
 The cause of the explosion was not clear.
 The ship appeared to be moving under its own power, probably heading to Sevastopol for repairs.
 A defense department spokesman later stated it was unclear whether the vessel was moving under her own power or being towed.
-A senior Defense Department official, who spoke on condition of anonymity, stated the ship was "battling a fire on board, but we do not know the extent of the damage” but it was "big" and "extensive."
+A senior Defense Department official, who spoke on condition of anonymity, stated the ship was "battling a fire on board, but we do not know the extent of the damage,” but it was "big" and "extensive."